 2. “We have seen more demand for seaside and secluded villas”

 Oliver’s Travels has offered luxury villa and chateaux holidays with concierge service for the past 16 years.
-Its portfolio stretches across the UK and Europe, plus the Caribbean, Bali, South Africa, Mexico and the Maldives, including 637 properties across Greece and Cyprus.
+Its portfolio includes 637 properties across Greece and Cyprus and also stretches across the UK, Europe, the Caribbean, Bali, South Africa, Mexico, the Maldives and beyond.

 Ravi Sabharwal, co-founder, Oliver’s Travels